androzo/serverless_image_api/README.md

 ```
 $ make all
 ```
-*Additionally, run `make update_stack` to update your stack, and `make destroy` to tear down the environment.
+*Additionally, you can run `make update_stack` to update your stack, and `make destroy` to tear down the environment.

-## Test

 ## Authentication
 In order to secure authentication to requests, AWS Signature is used.
-- Keys
-To retrieve keys automatically generated run `make get_keys`
+- Run `make get_keys` to retrieve keys automatically generated
-- Endpoints
-To retrieve endpoints created in API Gateway run `make get_endpoints`
+- Run `make get_endpoints` to retrieve API Gateway endpoints

 **List Images**
 ----